Tyler799/Morrowind-2020/Morrowind_2019.md

 ### Regarding mods with archives:

-Mods with archives (.BSA files) need to be added into the Morrowind.ini file.
+Mods with archives (.BSA files) need to be added into the `Morrowind.ini` file.
 However, we have a tool to automate the process that can be found [here](http://download.fliggerty.com/download-58-633)
 (Download down due to Fliggery site being broken)

-An example for handling it manually, using my_test_mod, which has a file called neat.BSA:
+An example for handling it manually, using my_test_mod, which has a file called `neat.BSA`:

 ```INI
 [Archives]